 Review of Activ8me broadband plans

 Activ8me is an Australian internet provider that specialises in cheap NBN plans, across all deliveries like satellite and fixed wireless, as well as the traditional fibre connection.
-It also provides a range of ADSL2+ plans for those whose homes have not been connected to the NBN yet.
+It also provides a range of OptiComm fibre for housing estates using the network.

 Activ8me has been providing internet connections to Australians across the country since 2008.
 With both standalone and bundled plans on offer, we’ve reviewed Activ8me’s broadband plan offerings so you can see if one of them suits your needs.

 Activ8me Internet Plans

 |Connection Type||Data From||Price From Per Month|

 |NBN Skymuster||15GB to 150GB||$34.95|